Bible translations into English: Middle English

+There are no known complete translations (pandects) from early in this period, when Middle English emerged after Anglo-Norman replaced Old English (Anglo-Saxon and Anglo-Danish) as the aristocratic and secular court languages (1066), with Latin still the religious, diplomatic, scientific and ecclesiastical court language, and with parts of the country still speaking Cornish, and perhaps Cumbric.

 The Ormulum is in Middle English of the 12th century.
 Like its Old English precursor from Ælfric, an abbot of Eynsham, it includes very little Biblical text, and focuses more on personal commentary.
 This style was adopted by many of the original English translators.
 For example, the story of the Wedding at Cana is almost 800 lines long, but fewer than 40 lines are in the actual translation of the text.
 An unusual characteristic is that the translation mimics Latin verse, and so is similar to the better known and appreciated 14th-century English poem Cursor Mundi.

 Richard Rolle (1290–1349) wrote an English Psalter.
 Many religious works are attributed to Rolle, but it has been questioned how many are genuinely from his hand.
 Many of his works were concerned with personal devotion, and some were used by the Lollards.

 Theologian John Wycliffe (c.
-1320s–1384) is credited with translating what is now known as Wycliffe's Bible, though it is not clear how much of the translation he himself did.
+1320s–1384) is popularly credited with translating what is now known as Wycliffe's Bible, though it is not clear how much of the translation he himself did.
+Released in 1382, this was the first known complete translation of the Bible into English.
 This translation came out in two different versions.
-The earlier text is characterised by a strong adherence to the word order of Latin, and might have been difficult for the layperson to comprehend.
-The later text made more concessions to the native grammar of English.
+The earlier version ("EV") is characterised by a strong adherence to the word order of Latin, and is more difficult for native English speakers to comprehend.
+The later version ("LV") made more concessions to the native grammar of English.

+Around the same period there were several other translations, which partially survive, such as the Paues Fortheenth Century Middle English New Testament.